 If the air conditioner is running without cool air, check the condenser, which could be blocked or dirty.
 If so, remove the debris and try again.

 - The air ducts are leaking.
 This is the biggest waste of energy in homes.
 Air duct leaks waste cool air and bring debris into your home.
-Call an HVAC technician to take a look.
+Call an HVAC technician to take a look if you suspect leaky air ducts to be your culprit.

 In the meantime, download our HVAC Maintenance Checklist by clicking on the button below: